-St. Mark's Bookshop (136 E. 3rd Street, between 1st Ave. and Ave.
+St. Mark's Bookshop (136 E 3rd St at Ave.
 A)

 Every hipster's favorite bookstore and a good place to spot low-tier rock stars as they browse the Critical Theory section.
-New location.

 Strand Bookstore (828 Broadway, at 12th Street)